Department of Theoretical and Applied Linguistics

 A summary of my PhD

 My doctoral research—funded by the AHRC Doctoral Training Partnership and supervised by Professor Mari Jones—focuses on morphosyntactic, phonological and lexical change in Louisiana Creole, a highly endangered French-lexifier creole.
 I am currently analysing a diachronic corpus of comparable texts spanning the 19th to the 21st Century.
-I conduct fieldwork in historically Creole-speaking communities in southwest Louisiana, collecting language data with the help of the last speakers of the language.
-Another dimension of my research is to investigate how ongoing language change in Louisiana Creole might be impacted by its small community of 'new speakers', learners of the language who arise as a result of revitalization.
+I conduct fieldwork in Creole-speaking communities in southwest Louisiana, collecting language data with the help of the last native speakers of the language.
+Another dimension of my research is to investigate how ongoing language change in Louisiana Creole might be impacted by its small community of 'new speakers', learners of the language who have arisen through the language revitalization movement.

 Potential contributions of my PhD

 My MPhil dissertation here at Cambridge examined the morphosyntax of new speakers of Louisiana Creole using a corpus built from web data.
-A quantitative analysis uncovered that new speakers' morphosyntactic production is influenced not only by processes of L2 acquisition and L1 transfer, but also by the language-ideological considerations where certain salient features are iconized in the construction of linguistic differentiation and authenticity and this may lead to innovative morphosyntactic forms and, perhaps, language change.
+A quantitative analysis uncovered that new speakers' morphosyntactic production is influenced not only by processes of L2 acquisition and L1 transfer, but also by the language-ideological considerations.
+Certain salient features are iconized in the construction of linguistic differentiation and authenticity and this may lead to innovative morphosyntactic forms and, perhaps, language change.
 Before I came to Cambridge, I took a BA in Korean and Linguistics with Yoruba at SOAS, University of London with a year studying Korean language and culture at Korea University (고려대학교).
 I grew up between Scotland and Nigeria to an English mother and a Louisiana Creole father, a childhood I blame for my obsession with all things linguistic as well as my strange accent.

 I am one of the graduate convenors of the Cambridge Endangered Languages and Cultures Group - we run a regular seminar series and an annual postgraduate workshop.
 This year, I am also co-organising the Eighth Cambridge Conference on Language Endangerment.

-In my spare time I enjoy learning languages, drumming with Cambridge Samulnori (케임브리지 사물놀이), weightlifting, meditation, gardening, conlanging and art.
+In my spare time I enjoy learning languages, drumming with Cambridge Samulnori (케임브리지 사물놀이), powerlifting, meditation, conlanging and art.